Botox for Clenching and Grinding

 • Flattened or chipped teeth

 After about 7 to 10 days post-Botox-injection, there will be a noticeable difference in your symptoms.
-Botox provides relief from jaw soreness, headaches, facial pain, earaches, flattened teeth and many more of the unpleasant symptoms associated with bruxism.
+Botox provides relief from jaw soreness, headaches, facial pain, earaches, flattened teeth, and many more of the unpleasant symptoms associated with bruxism.

 Not only is Botox known to alleviate these uncomfortable symptoms, some people even consider Botox treatments more effective than night guards and other popular bruxism treatments!